ssatguru/BabylonJS-EditControl/README.md

 The ActionListener would be called when the user is translating,rotating or scaling a mesh
 The ActionEndListener would be called when the user ends translating,rotating or scaling a mesh

-Theses listener functions would be passed a number which would indicate the action being taken by the user.
+When called, these listeners would be passed a number which would indicate the action being taken by the user.
 This number would have one of the following values
 0 - ActionType.TRANS, Translation
 1 - ActioneType.ROT, Rotation